GiacomoValliPhD/openhdemg/docs/GUI_advanced.md

 8. By clicking the `Track` button, you can start the analysis.
 The tracking results will be displayed in the `MUs Tracking Resul` output in the right side of the `MUs Tracking Window`.

 ## Duplicate Removal
-When you want to remove MU duplicates across in different files, you need to select the `Duplicate Removal` options and specify the `Matrix Code` and `Matrix Orentation` in the `Advanced Tools Window`.
+When you want to remove MUs duplicates across different files, you need to select the `Duplicate Removal` options and specify the `Matrix Code` and `Matrix Orentation` in the `Advanced Tools Window`.
 Once you clicked the `Advanced Analysis` button, the `Duplicate Removal Window` will pop-up. `Duplicate Removal` requires similar input as `Motor Unit Tracking`, so please take a look at the [`Motor Unit Tracking`](#motor-unit-tracking) section.
 However, you need to do two more things.

 ![duplicate_removal](md_graphics/GUI/Duplicate_Removal_window.png)